In general, F-1 students must be registered full-time. This is defined as at least:

 Loss of F-1 Status

 If you violate the immigration regulations you may be able to regain valid F-1 status either through a reinstatement application to U.S. Citizenship and Immigration Services, or through travel and reentry with a new I-20/new SEVIS record.
-The appropriate option will depend on your individual circumstances; review the reinstatement and reentry procedures and consult the office of International Recruitment for more information.
+The appropriate option will depend on your individual circumstances; review the reinstatement and reentry procedures and consult the International Student Services Office for more information.

 If you wish to apply to change status to another visa category, we recommend you contact an immigration attorney for assistance – a King’s College DSO cannot assist with change of status applications.